u7karshs/IITG_LAN/README.md

 ## To configure oneClick .desktop {Ubuntu} file 👀
-1. Create desktop shortcut launcher from existing .desktop files from `$ nautilus /usr/share/applications/`.
+1. Create desktop shortcut launcher from existing .desktop files from `$ /usr/share/applications`.
-2. `Allow Launching` by right click on the above created desktop shortcut.
+3. `Allow Launching` by right click on the above created desktop shortcut.
-3. Then edit the .desktop file as per the requirement and script file path for example:
+4. Then edit the .desktop file as per the requirement and script file path for example:
 ```
 #!/bin/bash